-2. While waiting for your outside member to be approved (if applicable), and for your committee to be approved by Grad Studies, you should complete a Restricted Registration form for a minimum of 3 credits of ENC 7980, to be grated S/U. You must register for 3 credits each term, including summers, until you graduate.
-Fifteen credits of dissertation are required to graduate from the program and each term will require that you complete this form and submit it the T&T office so the hours can be added to your schedule.
+2. While waiting for your outside member to be approved (if applicable), and for your committee to be approved by Grad Studies, you should complete a Restricted Registration form for a minimum of 3 credits of ENC 7980, to be grated S/U. Each term, you must complete this form and submit it the T&T office so the hours can be added to your schedule.
 On the form, near the middle, is a box in which you must list what you hope to accomplish during the term for which you are registering (e.g. complete and defend dissertation prospectus).
 This form, once signed by your chair, comes back to the T&T office and they will request that the hours be added to your schedule.
-Please remember that you must register for dissertation hours every term --- including summers --- until you graduate.